Damien-Lindsey/Damien-Lindsey/README.md

 # Hello, I'm Damien
 <a href="https://linkedin.com/in/damienlindsey"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a semi-recent graduate who has worked as a Morgan Stanley Operations Analyst for the past two years.
+There I primarily analyzed internal processes and drove automation.
+My bachelor's degree is in Business Administration with a concentration in Investments/Finance, I also have a Security+ certification and am currently working on a Google Cybersecuity Professional Certificate.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My experience working closely with technology teams at Morgan Stanley combined with my experience in technical support and security networking has led me to develop a pasion for cybersecurity.
+I am eager to transition into the field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or as a Business Analyst working between business and Cybersecuririty team.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]